 A beautiful example is the renewal of the Prada Foundation by Rem Koolhaas (above in the photo).
 One of the main volumes, standing since 1910, has been highlighted by a gold coating, which covers every protrusion, without exception.

 There are really many projects that use this device and modify it from time to time with new solutions and aesthetic effects.
-Surely, with the simple “demolition” they would surely not have obtained the same beauty, the same surprise.
+Surely, with the simple “demolition” or substitution they would surely not have obtained the same beauty, the same order, the same surprise.